bomboozler/docker_automated_media_server/README.md

-# Automated Media Server Provisioning
+# Automated Docker Based Media Server

 This repository contains a fully automated setup for a media server using Docker and Docker Compose.
 With single docker compose file it provisions a range of applications to create a robust media ecosystem.
 With a single command, you can deploy the entire environment on a compatible server and have your own automated media server!.